-Geoff T’s review published on Letterboxd:
+Geoff T (AWAY RIGHT NOW)’s review published on Letterboxd:

 Watched this at a friend's house on his Arrow Video copy, it was one he'd recommended to me for some time actually.
 Ann odd recommendation I'd say, but I'll take what I can get.